 - Unrestricted reuse rights:

 - ASAP funded authors or their institutions must retain the copyright for their research articles unless they are published in the public domain.

 - Articles must be published under the Creative Commons Attribution license CC-BY 4.0, or under the CC0 license which does not require attribution, or equivalent.
 Both licenses permit reuse of the material without restriction.

 Plan S is scheduled to become fully operational on January 1, 2021.
 ASAP is allowing researchers and publishers additional time to become compliant; our open access policy will be implemented in a step-wise process and will go into full effect on January 1, 2022.

 - ASAP-funded researchers will be required to publish their articles in journals that permit full, immediate open access – whether in fully OA (Gold OA) journals or in subscription journals that offer an OA option (hybrid OA), both of which require Article Processing Charges (APCs).
 In this period, ASAP will cover reasonable costs charged by both Gold and hybrid journals for immediate open access publication.

-- Articles must also carry the CC-BY 4.0 license or equivalent.
+- Articles must also carry the CC-BY 4.0 or CC0 license or equivalent.
 In cases where the journal does not accept this license, the Plan S “green strategy” will apply, whereby the author accepted manuscript (AAM) carries the CC-BY license and is deposited in PubMed Central and Europe PMC upon publication of the version of record (VoR).
 The difference between the AAM and journal’s VoR is that the AAM is peer-reviewed, revised, and accepted for publication, but not copyedited.

 - Another exception to the Plan S policy in 2020-2021 is that ASAP-funded authors or their institutions are not required to retain copyright for their research articles.